sttp/Specification/Output/README.md

 #### STTP Bandwidth Impact

-Since data points include identity and state along with the primitive type value, serializations of STTP data carry extra information; so by its very nature uncompressed STTP will often require more bandwidth as compared to traditional data structure serialization technologies.
+Since data points include identity and state along with the primitive type value, serializations of STTP data carry extra information; so by its very nature uncompressed STTP often requires more bandwidth as compared to traditional data structure serialization technologies.

 Although it will be common for use cases that demand a protocol like STTP, e.g., transmission of large data sets with variable availability at high speeds, to be deployed in environments that are not bandwidth constrained - simple testing has shown that deviation based compression techniques that have negligible processing impact can yield overall bandwidth requirements for STTP that are equal to or less than other serialization technologies, even when carrying extra information.
 For synchrophasor data, tests have shown data point serializations to have less than half the bandwidth requirements of IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> when used over TCP with simple stateful methods for lossless compression <sup>[[5](#user-content-ref5)]</sup>.